On the 1st February 2024, The Bank of England announced that the base rate will remain at 5.25%

 If your fixed-rate mortgage is coming to an end, be sure to look into whether you should remortgage, and do so before your contract comes to an end.
 It may also be beneficial to look at moving to a mortgage type which has more stability, just in case of future rises.
 It’s always best to speak to a financial advisor for advice specific to your circumstances, as they will be able to provide you with all your options.
 When it comes to remortgaging, you will often need a conveyancer to act on your behalf.
 Use our online calculator to get a personalised remortgage quote in minutes.

 It’s important to learn about the different types of mortgages on offer, to work out which is best suited for you.

-- On the 21st September, the Bank of England held the base rate at 5.25%, following an increase from 5% on 3rd August 2023.
+On the 14th December 2023, the Bank of England held the base rate at 5.25% for the third time, following an increase from 5% on 3rd August 2023.